The Leaps & Bounds Dog Food Review: Tested & Evaluated 2023

 As we already mentioned, the first ingredient in all recipes is meat meal.
 According to the AAFCO, meat meal is a dehydrated animal protein concentrate that’s high in protein.
 However, we don’t like that it states the meat can be sourced from either of those animals, which implies decisions are made based on seasonality to keep costs down.
 This also makes it impossible to know the specific percentages, so if your dog needs to avoid certain proteins this isn’t the brand for you.

 Leaps and Bounds kibble recipes have adequate protein content, in line with AAFCO’s recommendation of at least 18%.
 As such, their grained recipes have around 24% protein, while the grain-free ones have 28%.
-While this might look good at first glance, this protein doesn’t come exclusively from animal protein.
+While this might look good at first glance, our research panel quickly noticed that this protein doesn’t come exclusively from animal protein.

 Both grained and grain-free recipes include soya bean within the first 3 ingredients.
 In fact, the grain-free recipes also include peas.
 These veggies are very high in protein, which probably accounts for a good chunk of the total protein percentage.